mocks-server/main/packages/nested-collections/README.md

 # Nested collections

-A collections manager that allows to store items having an `id` and a `value`.
+A collections manager that allows to store items with an `id` and a `value`.
 Other descendant collections can be created recursively.
 Each collection has a method allowing to get items from all descendent collections in a flat way, adding a collection `id` to each one of them.

 It also provides methods for merging the collections, removing items or collections, etc. Events are emitted whenever any descendant collection or item changes.